 Open-ended questions help foster a conversation; an interrogation is more likely to result in an info shutdown.

 Take Baby Steps

-No, you're not going to hand over the car keys when your child is 8.
+No, you're not going to hand over the car keys when your child is eight years old.
 Independence Day comes gradually.
 And the truth is, as hard as it can be to loosen the reins, kids need—and crave—a gradual ratcheting up of responsibility.